 Enable Netgear Fastlane Technology

-- Execute a power-cycle on extender as well as the router.
+- Execute a power-cycle on the extender as well as the router.

 - After half a minute, connect any computer or laptop to the WiFi network of the extender.

-- Use any available web browser (Google Chrome, Firefox or Safari) to open extender login page.
+- Use any available web browser (Google Chrome, Firefox, or Safari) to open the extender login page.

 - Sign in to the login page using the assigned username and passphrase.

 - Go to the “Advanced Panel” and tap on “Operating Mode”.

 - Select “enable FASTLANE” and choose the bandwidth to allocate to “device to extender” and “router to extender”.